ahendriksen/cone_balls/README.md

   --pixel_size FLOAT              The detector pixel size.
   --SOD FLOAT                     The source object distance.
   --SDD FLOAT                     The source detector distance.
   --interactive / --no-interactive
                                   Show geometry and resulting projection
                                   images
+  --ball_spec FILE
+  --help                          Show this message and exit.

+$ cone_balls foam --help
+Usage: cone_balls foam [OPTIONS] DIR

+  foam generates cone-beam projections of a foam ball phantom

+  The foam ball has a radius of 0.5 and is centered on the origin.
+Bubbles can be removed from this foam phantom.
+The location and size of these bubbles can either be supplied using the --ball_spec option, or randomly generated.

+Options:
+  --num_balls INTEGER             Number of balls to generate.
+  --ball_limit FLOAT              The maximal distance from the origin of a
+                                  ball
+  --num_angles INTEGER            Number of angles.
+  --det_row_count INTEGER         Detector row count.
+  --det_col_count INTEGER         Detector column count.
+  --pixel_size FLOAT              The detector pixel size.
+  --SOD FLOAT                     The source object distance.
+  --SDD FLOAT                     The source detector distance.
+  --Z FLOAT                       The Z-offset of source and detector.
+  --interactive / --no-interactive
+                                  Show geometry and resulting projection
+                                  images